On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Lackadaisical Quantum Walk on d-dimensional Grids

 \section{Lackadaisical Quantum Walk on d-dimensional Grids}

-In this section, we present the extension of the work developed in~\cite{jonathan_impacts_solutions_LQW}.
-The novelties deal with the application of the LQW algorithm on grids of arbitrary dimensions with multiple solutions.
-Also, we address issues regarding the successful application of the technique in such new scenarios.

-When a vertex is marked as a solution in the two-dimensional case, it means that the vertex's coordinates $x$ and $y$, combined, satisfy the search problem, whatever the search problem is.
-Searching and retrieving only two values can be seen as a limitation because more than two quantities may be required to solve some applications.
+Marking a vertex as a solution in the two-dimensional case means that its coordinates $x$ and $y$ satisfy the search problem when combined.
+Searching and retrieving only two values can be a limitation because more than two quantities may be required to solve some applications.
 The idea here is to expand the technique to search for solutions with an arbitrary number of dimensions, which implies walking through grids with higher than two dimensions.
 The new capacity is supposed to expand the spectrum of applications of the LQW search algorithm.

-In the following, the mathematical formalism is redefined, new implications regarding classical simulations are discussed, the self-loop weight $l$ is adjusted, and the stopping condition is revisited, all of this considering issues that arise in scenarios with arbitrary dimensions.
+In the following, the mathematical formalism is redefined, the self-loop weight $l$ is adjusted, and the stopping condition is revisited, all of this considering practical issues that arise in scenarios with arbitrary dimensions.